-Caroline is a financial markets litigation specialist with a particular focus on wealth management firms and complex products sold to high net worth investors.
+Caroline is a specialist financial markets litigator and contentious regulatory lawyer with a particular focus on wealth management firms and complex products sold to high net worth investors.
 She also regularly advises on the contentious regulatory aspects of the FCA’s product and distributor governance in the retail structured products and asset management sectors.

 In 2009 Caroline was seconded to the wealth management division of a major bank where she headed up their litigation function.
-This has given her an in-depth insight into the challenges faced by in house counsel and how external lawyers can best support them.
+This gave her an in-depth insight into the challenges faced by in house counsel and how external lawyers can best support them.

 - Recent Work

-- advising a bank in relation to an investigation by the FCA
+- advising a bank in relation to two Enforcement Investigations by the FCA

 Caroline was educated at the University of Oxford where she read Jurisprudence.
 Caroline joined Simmons & Simmons in 1997 and became a partner in May 2008.